JikkuJose/Rorrent/README.markdown

 # Rorrent

-Some utility scripts for interacting with torrent files.
+Ruby library to play with torrent files.

+## Note

+Functionalities that I require yet are only implemented.
+Would possibly break in most other situations.